East Bay ~ Mokelumne River ~ Pardee Reservoir ~

 Our neighborhoods DO still have creeks, though they're almost all paved over.
 IN THE MORNING we'll begin with the nearest East Bay creek to YOUR house, discovering where it might still daylight, and BEGINNING OUR TOUR at the spot where it flows out into the bay.

-We will gather everyone for our tour’s car caravan within sight of the Ocean’s horizon through the estuary’s inlet throat, that unique portal of the Golden Gate.
+We will gather everyone for our tour’s car caravan within sight of the Pacific Ocean’s horizon through our estuary’s inlet throat, that unique portal of the Golden Gate.

 NEXT, we’ll follow the flows of the Mokelumne Watershed from our house taps, past the water treatment centers and back-up reservoirs uphill in Orinda, stopping for a bite to eat at Pirates' Lair Marina Cafe, located on the exact curve where our river merges with the DELTA and joins the confluence of 40% of California's other rivers.